Some notes

 Scene six

-a lathe as various official business is conducted.
+a lathe as a variety of official business is conducted

 instances of corruption connected with Demidov's enterprises